-Tucson Audubon's Living With Nature lecture series entertains, informs, and educates.
+Tucson Audubon's Living With Nature Monthly Programs entertain, inform, and educate.
 Expert guest speakers give timely presentations on birds, birding, and habitat conservation and other environmental issues that affect the health of birds.
 These free educational programs are open to the public, all are welcome!
 No reservation is necessary.

 TUCSON - October through May (none in February), second Monday of the month, 6:00 pm--7:30 pm

 Tucson lectures are held at the Pima Community College Downtown Campus in the Amethyst Room.

 My Favorite Birding Areas On The Seven Continents

 The book "Global Birding" was published by National Geographic Society to answer the question, "Where is your favorite birding spot in the world?"
 Pearson wrote the personal experience vignettes for each site in the book.
 He will present his favorite places on each continent and explore the questions birders should ask if they are planning to bird exotic sites.

 GREEN VALLEY - November through April, first Saturday of the month, 10:00 am--11:00 am

 In Green Valley, the lectures are held at Green Valley Recreation's Desert Hills Social Center, 2980 Camino del Sol.

 The environmental impacts of artificial light at night are of increasing interest to scientists, environmentalists, and community planners.
 It is now understood that the very large scale, relatively recent conversion to brightly lit nights has measurable effects on both humans and wildlife.
 Birds are potentially sensitive barometers of the effects of light at night, and in this presentation we will look at their responses to artificial light, as well as new techniques for measuring light in the night time environment.
 Image by Jim Burns.

 ORO VALLEY - Nov.
 14, Jan.
 23, March 19.
 10:00--11:00 am